srid/rust-nix-template/README.md

 ## Adapting this template

-- Run `nix develop` to have a working shell ready before name change (Workaround for [an issue](https://github.com/srid/rust-nix-template/issues/7#issuecomment-1097182528)
+- Run `nix develop` to have a working shell ready before name change.
-- Change `name` in Cargo.toml and flake.nix.
-Also change `description` in flake.nix.
+- Change `name` in Cargo.toml.
 - Run `cargo generate-lockfile` in the nix shell
 - There are two CI workflows, and one of them uses Nix which is slower (unless you configure a cache) than the other that is based on rustup.
 Pick one or the other depending on your trade-offs.